The MuniScore™ Methodology

 Data Sources

 MuniScore draws on two primary public data sources.
-All underlying data is audited or produced by federal agencies — no proprietary or estimated inputs.
+All underlying data is audited or produced by federal agencies.
+Everything traces back to audited financial statements and federal Census data.
+No black boxes.

-Financial data comes from CAFRs filed with the Federal Audit Clearinghouse.
+Financial data is extracted directly from audited ACFRs published by municipalities.
 Economic data comes from the U.S. Census Bureau's American Community Survey.

 MuniSpot